alt-magick/Correspondence/README.md

 # Correspondence
 The Correspondence Text Editor

-Correspondence is a text editor that can toggle between code or normal text.<br>
+Correspondence is a text editor that can toggle between code or normal text.
 It lets you type in code or english.
-And encodes and decodes selected text in a file.<br>
+And encodes and decodes selected text in a file.
 The code is defined in the source code and uses this astrology cypher as default:<br>

 A / Sun: ☉<br>